shmup/vimmies/README.md

 fzf and ripgrep are for fuzzy filtering and faster grepping

-the rest is for linting and formatting various languages
+the rest are for linting and formatting various languages

 * fzf        https://github.com/junegunn/fzf
 * ripgrep    https://github.com/BurntSushi/ripgrep